 In computing periods of time under this SOP, the day of the act or event from which the designated period of time begins to run shall not be included.
 The last day of the period so computed shall be included, unless it is a Saturday, Sunday, or legal holiday, in which case the last day of the period shall be the next business day.
-When the period of time is less than six days (including periods measured in hours), Saturdays, Sundays, and legal holidays shall otherwise be included be excluded in the computation.
+Saturdays, Sundays, and legal holidays shall otherwise be included in the computation.